 Fold the whipped egg whites into the creamy yolk mixture.
 Gradually add the flour, then mix in the butter.

 Pour into a greased 10-inch cake pan.
-Bake at 350 F for about 20 minutes, or until spongy and golden.
+Bake in preheated oven for about 20 minutes, or until spongy and golden.

 Remove from oven and allow to cool completely.